-As forage makes up over 50% of most dairy cow rations, once harvesting is finished it is a good idea to complete an inventory of all forage on farm.
-This will not only determine the level of forage that is available and predict any potential shortfalls, it will help with the allocation of the most suitable forage for each animal in the herd.
+As forage makes up over 50% of most dairy cow rations, once harvesting is finished it is a good idea to complete an inventory of all forage on the farm.
+This will not only determine the level of forage that is available and predict any potential shortfalls, but it will also help with the allocation of the most suitable forage for each animal in the herd.
 Any deficits in feed should be identified early to help alleviate potential problems that could arise later on in the year.
 The steps outlined in this article will assist in determining supply and demand what can be done if a deficit is found.

 To get a good guide of silage contained in bales, weigh a couple of bales from each batch.
 This will give a reliable average fresh weight for each bale.
 Sample a couple of bales from each batch, to get an idea of average DM of the bales.
-This weighing helps take the guess work out of determining the quantity in each baled forage.
+This weighing helps take the guesswork out of determining the quantity in each baled forage.

 Having a detailed analysis of all on-farm forages will help in the allocation of the most suitable forage for each animal in the herd.
-For example, high quality forage is utilised best by fresh cows, if fed to stale or dry cows, it may cause them to become over-conditioned.
+For example, high-quality forage is utilized best by fresh cows, if fed to stale or dry cows, it may cause them to become over-conditioned.
 Knowing the quality will also be helpful if there is a vast difference in forage quality on the farm, this will help in deciding if a mixture of forage qualities can be fed throughout the year, so as not to be left with only poor quality late in the season.
 Knowing the feeding value of all on-farm forages will also help in determining the feeds that need to be purchased.
 Likewise, the analysis of the forages will help in the ration formulation for the feeding period.

 Once the forage nutrient analysis and supply on-farm are known, the on-farm demand needs to be calculated.
 Forage dry matter use can be calculated per animal per day from the respective dry, milking and heifer rations multiplied by the number of animals on each ration times the number of days in the feeding period.